-Over eight million people have so far been automatically enrolled and, with voluntary opt outs running at relatively low levels, many more people are now saving for their retirement.
+Millions of people have so far been automatically enrolled and, with voluntary opt outs running at relatively low levels, many more people are now saving for their retirement.

 Where individuals are thinking about where to put their money to get the best return, the chance to more than double your money through employer contribution and tax relief from the government takes a lot of beating